Just west of the intersection of Baseline and Cherryvale roads.

 White-tailed and mule deer are common; watch for hybrids.
 Bobolinks and other ground nesting birds live in the field east of the trail from mid-May through the summer.
 Please stay on the trail so the birds can display and nest without disturbance.
 Red-tailed hawks, foxes and coyotes are sometimes seen.

-Historic Dorn Barn (1900) on Van Vleet property - see photo below.
+Historic Dorn Barn (1900) on Van Vleet property.
 Abernathy Barn at south end of trail across from creek.
 Currently and historically grazed and ranched.